Blank Arkansas Et 1 Form

 Consumer Use Tax

 This section of the reporting form is used to report all taxable purchases by all taxpayers.
-Taxable purchases are purchases from out-of- state which are for use, storage, consumption, or distribution in Arkansas during a reporting period.
+Taxable purchases are purchases from

 State Tax